Olivia-Cheung/Olivia-Cheung/README.md

 My name is Olivia Cheung, and I am a junior at Louisiana State University!
 I am majoring in Computer Science with a concentration in Software engineering and minoring in Robotics.

-🔭 I’m currently working on PickLock: https://github.com/Olivia-Cheung/PickLock<br />
+🔭 I’m currently working on PickLock: https://github.com/Olivia-Cheung/PickLock and FlutterPractice: https://github.com/Olivia-Cheung/FlutterPractice<br />
 🌱 I’m currently learning Arduino UNO and Figma  <br />
 📫 How to reach me: ocheun2@lsu.edu  <br />
 😄 Pronouns: she/her <br />